fiercestraven/tempcheck/README.md

 ## TESTING
 Tempcheck has two forms of automated testing set up:

-1. Integration testing through Django to test API access parameters
+1. Unit and integration testing through Django to test API access parameters
-2. Web automation testing through Playwright to check for end-to-end user functionality
+2. Web automation testing through Playwright to check for end-to-end user functionality by driving a real browser like Firefox or Chrome

 Integration tests are located at tcapp/tests.py and can be run in the terminal:
 > python manage.py test tcapp